starship/starship/docs/fr-FR/config/README.md

 | symbol    | Reflète la valeur de l'option `symbol` |
 | style\* | Reflète la valeur de l'option `style`  |

-*: Cette variable peut uniquement être utilisée dans une chaine de style
+*: This variable can only be used as a part of a style string

-#### Commandes shell personnalisées
+#### Custom command shell

-`shell` accepte une liste de chaînes non vide, où:
+`shell` accepts a non-empty list of strings, where:

 - La première chaîne est le chemin vers le shell à utiliser pour exécuter la commande.
 - Other following arguments are passed to the shell.